Longing for the Island / Añorando la isla

 Image courtesy of Wisconsin Public Radio.
 Photograph by Angela C. Major.

-Today, 44 years after the Mariel exodus and the closing of the camp at Fort McCoy, most Cubans living in the La Crosse are stuck in immigration limbo.
-They are not eligible to apply for Permanent Resident or U.S Citizenship status due to criminal records dating from the 1980’s.
+Today, more than four decades after the Mariel exodus and the closing of the camp at Fort McCoy, most Cubans living in the La Crosse are stuck in immigration limbo.
+They are not eligible to apply for Permanent Resident or U.S Citizenship status due to criminal records dating from the 1980s.
 They have struggled to integrate into American society, working low-paying jobs.
-In Wisconsin, they can get a State ID card or a driver’s license but apply for a costly work permit every two years.
-Now in their mid-sixties, this refugee population sees their healthcare needs increase but they continue to face challenges to obtain social and medical benefits due to their immigration status.
+In Wisconsin, they can get a State ID card or a driver’s license but must apply for a costly work permit every two years.
+Now in their mid-sixties, this refugee population sees their healthcare needs increase, but they continue to face challenges to obtain social and medical benefits due to their immigration status.

 Image courtesy of Wisconsin Public Radio.
 Photograph by Maureen McCollum.

-Mariel Cubans in Wisconsin carry stigma of criminality.
+Mariel Cubans in Wisconsin still carry stigma of criminality.
 They have been the long-term victims of the traumatic Cold War scenarios of Mariel.
-They have been victims of discriminatory policies by the Cuban state, the U.S government, and the racism of the Cuban American community.
-They are living examples of the systemic disparities imbedded in the U.S Immigration and U.S Criminal Justice systems.
+They have been victims of discriminatory policies by the Cuban state, the U.S. government, and the racism of the Cuban American community.
+They are living examples of the systemic disparities embedded in the U.S. Immigration and U.S. Criminal Justice systems.
 Even after they have served the disproportionate prison sentences they received during the 1980s, today they must continue their precarious journey through immigration limbo.
-Many have lived in the US longer than they lived in Cuba, paying their taxes.
-Still, they are not eligible to apply for Permanent Resident or U.S Citizenship status.
-This means, above all, that unless they are granted a federal pardon, these Cubans will never be able to travel outside the U.S. to visit their beloved Cuba ever again.
+Most of them have lived in the U.S. longer than they lived in Cuba, paying their taxes to the U.S. government.
+Still, they are not eligible to apply for Permanent Resident or U.S. Citizenship status.
+This means, above all, that unless they are granted a federal pardon, these Cubans will never be able to travel outside the U.S. to visit their beloved Cuba, ever again.

-Los cubanos del Mariel en Wisconsin cargan con el estigma de la criminalidad.
-Han sido víctimas durante mucho tiempo de los traumáticos escenarios de la Guerra Fría.
-Han sido víctimas de políticas discriminatorias por parte del Estado cubano, el gobierno de Estados Unidos y el racismo de la comunidad cubanoamericana.
+Los cubanos del Mariel en Wisconsin aún cargan con el estigma de la criminalidad.
+Han sido víctimas, durante mucho tiempo, de los traumáticos escenarios de la Guerra Fría.
+Han sido víctimas de políticas discriminatorias por parte del Estado cubano, el gobierno de Estados Unidos y del racismo de la comunidad cubanoamericana.
 Son ejemplos vivos de las disparidades sistémicas arraigadas en los sistemas de inmigración y justicia penal de Estados Unidos.
 Incluso después de haber cumplido las desproporcionadas sentencias de prisión que recibieron durante la década de 1980, hoy deben continuar su precario viaje a través de un limbo migratorio.
-Muchos han vivido en Estados Unidos más tiempo del que vivieron en Cuba, pagando sus impuestos.
+La mayoría han vivido en Estados Unidos más tiempo del que vivieron en Cuba, pagando sus impuestos al gobierno estadounidense.
 Aún así, no son elegibles para solicitar el estatus de Residente Permanente o la Ciudadanía Estadounidense.
 Esto significa, sobre todo, que a menos que se les conceda un perdón federal, estos cubanos nunca más podrán viajar fuera de Estados Unidos para visitar a su amada Cuba.

 Image courtesy of Wisconsin Public Radio.
 Photograph by Angela C. Major.